stavros-k/docs/docs/virtualization/xcp-ng/first-steps-ubuntu.md

+---
-# Ubuntu - First things to do
+title: Ubuntu - First things to do
+sidebar_position: 3
+---

 After installing an Ubuntu VM, this is some things I personally do first.